Grocery shelves are looking a bit thin these days.

 With the return to school, Lunchables are like gold these days.

 We found pizza Lunchables in one store.
 In another, we spotted turkey and cheese, but no pizza Lunchables.
-And the chicken wing shortage is nothing to cluck about.

 "Just basic stuff you need for your home, they never have it.
 They are just out," Wintersmith said.